slaclab/lume-ace3p/README.md

   }
 }
 ```
-The boundary condition and surface material numbers correspond to the "sideset" flags defined in a Cubit journal. **The filename of the mesh must match the name used in the corresponding Cubit journal file "export" command (with the .ncdf extension since the .gen extension gets converted automatically)!** Additionally, ACE3P input file parameters can be adjusted directly with LUME-ACE3P with an ACE3P object (see omega3p_obj parameters for more details).
+The boundary condition and surface material numbers correspond to the "sideset" flags defined in a Cubit journal. **The filename of the mesh must match the name used in the corresponding Cubit journal file "export" command (with the .ncdf extension since the .gen extension gets converted automatically)!** Additionally, ACE3P input file parameters can be adjusted directly with LUME-ACE3P with an ACE3P object (see [omega3p python objects](#LUME-ACE3P-Python-object-structures-advanced-users) for more details).

 For more information on configuring ACE3P input files, see the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23).